-The first show on our list is “Star Talk”, hosted by Hayden Planetarium Director Neil deGrasse Tyson.
+The first show on our list is “Star Talk.”
+The show is hosted by Hayden Planetarium Director Neil deGrasse Tyson.
 Now Tyson definitely has the chops to carry his podcast program into television.
 He was nominated twice for the 2015 and 2016 Emmy Awards for the Outstanding Informational Series or Special and is also part of the Best 2015 iTunes Best Podcasts.
 He has authored several books like “Astrophysics for People in a Hurry” and “Death by Black Hole.”
-Neil was able to connect with his audience and draw more subscribers as years went by.
+Neil was able to effectively connect with his audience and build a loyal following as years went by.

-The equally popular podcast in the list is “The Daily”, with a tagline “This is how the news should sound 25 minutes per day, five days per week”.
-Operated by The New York Times Daily, The Daily Podcast just about focuses on anything and everything that could be discussed on a podcast.
+The equally popular podcast in the list is “The Daily.”
+The show has a clever tagline “This is how the news should sound 25 minutes per day, five days per week”.
+Operated by The New York Times Daily, The Daily Podcast tackles just about anything and everything that can be discussed on a podcast.

-Another great podcast program people in business have been listening to is the "Tim Ferriss Show."
-Tim Ferriss, a serial entrepreneur, manages to run a series of podcasts focusing on not just start-up or business topics.
+Another great podcast people in business have been listening to is the "Tim Ferriss Show."
+Tim Ferriss is a serial entrepreneur and he manages to host a series of podcasts that does not revolve on start-ups or business topics alone.

-The podcast show’s topics are so wide-ranging.
-Topic includes how to get started on an online business and many more interesting topics to help newbies or even seasoned entrepreneurs have a better brand and stronger business.
+The podcast show’s topics are actually very wide-ranging.
+He also tackles topics like ways to start an online business and other beneficial and interesting topics that can help newbies and even seasoned entrepreneurs build a stronger business and better brand.

-“WTF by Marc Maron” really deserves to be in this list of the most popular podcasts.
-As a reviewer, Marc’s topics are also quite fun and exciting.
-He features celebrity interviews with celebrities like Anne Hathaway, Jeff Ross and Dana Carvey.
-His conversations with his guests are very engaging, keeping the audience wanting to watch more of his episodes.
-He is very keen on what his listeners want to hear and what will keep them interested to tuning in.
-Overall, it is a very interesting channel that shouldn’t be missed.
+“WTF by Marc Maron” really deserves a spot in this list.
+As a reviewer, Marc’s topics are delivered in a way that's both fun and exciting.
+He features celebrity interviews with A-listers like Anne Hathaway, Jeff Ross, and Dana Carvey.
+His conversations with his guests are very engaging.
+If anything, he does a mighty good job of keeping his audience wanting more.
+He is also very good when it comes to picking topics his listeners would want to hear.
+Overall, he delivers something truly substantial.

-“FiveThirtyEight” is a very informative podcast program focusing on opinion polls, sports analyses (they were bought by ESPN), politics and economic news.
+“FiveThirtyEight” is a very informative podcast that focuses on opinion polls, sports analyses, (they were bought by ESPN), politics, and economic news.
 During the US elections, the blog was able to secure important news and coverage.

-If one is looking for straight news reporting, FiveThirtyEight is the go-to podcast for that!
-To add to its credibility, in 2010, FiveThirtyEight partnered up with The New York Times to provide the not just the latest news on politics but also hired the best journalists and columnists to provide their opinions on late-breaking, politically-oriented news.
+If you are looking for straight news reporting, FiveThirtyEight should be your go-to podcast!
+To add to its credibility, in 2010, FiveThirtyEight partnered up with The New York Times so they can provide more than just the latest news on politics.
+They also hired the best journalists and columnists to provide their opinions on late-breaking, politically-oriented news.

 Last but certainly not the least in our most popular list is “Invinsibilia.”
-Its show concept was based on putting up a number of podcasts explaining the “invisible things” in our life that somehow gives substance to our lives.
+Its show concept was based on the idea of making sense of those“invisible things” in our life that somehow gives it substance.
 It was listed as one of the Best Podcasts of 2015.

-Hosted by Alix Spiegel, Lulu Miller, and Hannah Rosin, Invisibilia certainly had the viewers on the edge, wondering if there was certainly something interesting in this show.
-So a few of the interesting segments that were aired included “The Secret Emotional Life of Clothes”, “How to Become a Batman”-a blind kid’s bid to “see” by making a clicking sound with his tongue to be able to calculate distance, and “Fearless”–a story investigating the ramifications of people’s fears.
+Hosted by Alix Spiegel, Lulu Miller, and Hannah Rosin, Invisibilia certainly had the viewers on the edge, wondering if there was certainly something interesting the show can offer.
+Some of the interesting segments that were aired included “The Secret Emotional Life of Clothes,” “How to Become a Batman,”-a blind kid’s bid to “see” by making a clicking sound with his tongue to be able to calculate distance, and “Fearless”–a story investigating the ramifications of people’s fears.

 Share this post!